NYUCCL/psiTurk/doc/roadmap.rst

 **psiTurk** is always looking to improve and to increase the number of contributors.
-We thought it would be helpful to lay our a basic roadmap of where we would like to see the project go in the future.
+We thought it would be helpful to lay out a basic roadmap of where we would like to see the project go in the future.
 This roadmap may inspire you to implement a new feature!